A massive surge in billionaire wealth threatens our everyday lives and economy, from the rights of workers to the stability of the social safety net.

 Our deeply unequal world has a long history of colonial domination, which has largely benefited the richest people.
 The poorest, racialized people, as well as women and marginalized groups have and continue to be systematically exploited at huge human cost.

-2. Monopoly power is escalating extreme wealth and inequality worldwide.
+2. Monopoly power is driving wealth inequality and global economic imbalance

-We call them monopoly men—billionaires that lead corporations that largely control markets, set the rules and terms of exchange with other companies and workers, and set higher prices without losing business.
+We call them monopoly men—billionaires that lead corporations that shape and control markets, set the rules and terms of exchange with other companies and workers, and set higher prices without losing business.

 As monopolies have tightened their stranglehold on industries, billionaires have seen their wealth skyrocket to unprecedented levels.
-We calculate that 18 percent of the world’s billionaire’ wealth is from monopoly power.
+The number of billionaires topped 3,000 for the first time in 2025, while the world’s richest man, Elon Musk, became the first person whose net worth surpassed half a trillion dollars.

 You don’t have to look far for billionaires who have amassed wealth from huge corporate power: